-We are reasonably satisfied that we, as management, have contributed positively towards Council's service delivery successes in 2010/11.
+We are reasonably satisfied that we, as management, have contributed positively towards Council's service delivery successes in 2016/17.
 However, there were also several challenges that need to be addressed.
 In this regard, the following could be highlighted:

 - We are serving 13 000 households in formal residential areas with water (yard connections).
-These households do not all have access to full waterborne systems of sanitation, due to serious lack of water. - We have reviewed but not finalized the Water Services Development Plan for our Municipality. - Schools and households in rural areas without access to basic services, with specific reference to water and sanitation are still a challenge. - Variety of awareness campaigns, including water, sanitation, HIV and Aids, environmental awareness and waste disposal campaigns are planned for the coming financial years.
+These households do not all have access to full waterborne systems of sanitation, due to serious lack of water. - The municipality strife to deliver affordable services to the poorest of the poor by providing the following Free Basic Services to all registered Indigent residents: